search

 Introduction

-We use Billboards to achieve this composition.
+In Aximmetry, we use Billboards to achieve this compositing.

 What is a Billboard